olkku45/rust-tutorial/tutorial/using-rust.md

 ![Make directory and cd](https://github.com/olkku45/rust-tutorial/blob/main/images/mkdir-cd-rust-tutorial.png)

+### IMPORTANT:
+If you're on Windows, then in the following two parts, you need to enter `rustc main.rs` followed by `./main.exe` instead of `rustc main.rs` followed by `./main` when running a file.
+The latter option is for Linux and Mac users.

 ## Your first Rust program created automatically

 If you want to make your first "Hello world!" program in Rust automatically using commands, follow this part, but if you want to